mduaali/freecodecamp-python-projects/README.md

 # My FreeCodeCamp Python Journey

-This repository documents my learning progress through the FreeCodeCamp Python curriculum — each folder contains a hands-on project I built to understand core programming concepts.
+This repository documents my learning progress through the FreeCodeCamp Scientific Computing with Python curriculum, each folder contains a hands-on project I built to understand core programming concepts.

-All scripts written personally to learn the *why* behind every line of code.
+All scripts written personally and include a README.md to learn the *why* behind every line of code.

 ---